Gravitational wave propagation beyond General Relativity: geometric optic expansion and lens-induced dispersion: Point-like lens

 \section{Point-like lens}

 In this section, we apply the formalism to the point-like lens case, discussing the bGO dispersive corrections to the scalar and tensor amplitudes in Brans-Dicke theory.
-In presence of a point-like lens, the line element reads
+In presence of a point-like lens, the line element reads\footnote{In this work, corrections to the Jordan gravitational potential have not been considered.}

 where $\Psi\equiv -R_s/2R$ is the gravitational potential such that $\Psi\ll1$, $R_s\equiv 2GM_L$ is the Schwarzchild radius with $M_L$ as the lens' mass and $R\equiv\sqrt{x^2+y^2+z^2}$ the radial distance from the origin of the coordinate system, in which the lens is located (See Fig.\til\ref{fig:propagation scheme}).
 We will follow the perturbative approach, up to linear order in $\Psi$, presented in Ref.\til\cite{Dalang:2021qhu}.
 The first step is to expand the tensor amplitude\til\eqref{amplitude decomposition} to the first order in the gravitational potential, yielding